pinyinjj/Victoria3-War-Reparations-Infamy-Fix/README.md

 ## Installation

 1. Download the mod files
-2. Place the `common` folder in your Victoria 3 mod directory
+2. Place in Victoria 3 mod directory
 3. Enable the mod in the game launcher
 4. Start a new game or load an existing save